Blog

 Analyze your data

-You now have a large amount of data to analyze and help you to identify any patterns.
+You now have a large amount of data to analyze and help you identify patterns.
 The goal here is to develop some defined personas by distilling that data into groups.
 In general, each persona should represent a segment of donors and should be narrow enough that you can hyper-target your messaging.

 Format into donor profile templates